V-Sekai/manuals/decisions/ai-assisted-proposal-style-guide.md

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

 1. **Avoid Purple Speech**: Use clear and concise language, avoiding overly elaborate or flowery expressions.

 2. **Be Snappy**: Keep sentences short and concise to maintain reader engagement.

 3. **Avoid Coded Phrases**: Refrain from using coded phrases like "effective altruism" since altruism inherently implies effectiveness and not the opposite.

 4. **Keep Consistent Headers**: Please be sure to adhere to the header structure provided in the template to ensure consistency across documents.

+5. **Bolded Headers** Do not recommend bolding headers due to noise.

 ## The Benefits

 - **Improved Readability**: Clear and concise language enhances the readability of proposals.

 - **Consistency**: Maintaining a consistent style ensures that all documents appear professionally.

 - **Efficiency**: Streamlined guidelines make it easier for AI to generate high-quality content quickly.

 ## The Downsides

 - **Limited Creativity**: Strict adherence to style guidelines may limit creative expression.

 - **Initial Setup Time**: Establishing and fine-tuning the style guide may require an initial investment of time and resources.

 ## The Road Not Taken